SamJ26/csharp-and-dotnet-lectures/lecture_01/lecture.md

 #### Struct types

 - Use them to design small data-centric types that provide little or no behavior
-- .NET internally uses `struct` to represent a simple types
+- .NET internally uses `struct` to represent simple types

     ```csharp
     struct Foo